kia999/GOST/doc/bibtex/gost/README.md

 -------------------------------------------------------------------
-GOST is a bundle of BibTEX styles to format references according to the State Standards on information, librarianship and publishing (GOST) issued by The Russian Federation and Interstate Committee of former USSR States.
+GOST is a bundle of BibTeX styles designed to meet State Standards (GOST) on information, librarianship and publishing issued by The Russian Federation and Interstate Committee of former USSR States.

 Current version is 1.3, 2017.02.25.